 - Your flight name (the name of your airline/airlines issuing the ticket)

 The applicant does not usually need to pay for the flight itinerary air ticket.
 This is because most of the embassies around the world do not require the applicants to buy the actual flight ticket.
 However, the applicant will need to pay just a little processing fee to the travel document provider.
 This is the agency that will help in making the flight reservation and availing the document.
-Schengen Flight Reservation Visa gives a worthy discount on a package that includes the flight itinerary and hotel bookings for visa.
+Schengen Flight Reservation Visa gives a worthy discount on a package that includes the flight itinerary and hotel bookings for a visa.
 This is another required document for the visa application process.

 Once you have received your visa, you may decide to confirm the reservation made or cancel it altogether.
 You can buy a new ticket for your travel needs and the validity of the visa issued.
-However, you should check well because some embassies may require you to buy a round trip flight ticket.
+However, you should check well because some embassies may require you to buy a round-trip flight ticket.
 But what are the various types of flight itineraries available for visa applicants to explore?

 Different Types of Flight Itineraries

-Depending on requirements of different embassies and consulates, Schengen visa applicants (and other visa applicants) may be requested to submit different types of flight itineraries.
+Depending on the requirements of different embassies and consulates, Schengen visa applicants (and other visa applicants) may be requested to submit different types of flight itineraries.
 It is therefore expedient to know the different flight itineraries that you may be asked to submit in the process of your visa application.
 These include the following;

 - Round-trip itinerary.
 This is an air travel plan that involves traveling from one city to another and then back to the original city.
 For example, taking a flight from Paris to Amsterdam and back to Paris directly.

 - Multiple-city itinerary.
 This is a flight plan that involves traveling to more than two cities (within the same or different countries).
-For example, taking a flight from Paris to Amsterdam, then from Amsterdam to London and then to Paris.
+For example, taking a flight from Paris to Amsterdam, then from Amsterdam to London, and then to Paris.

 - Multiple-airlines itinerary.
 This is a flight plan that involves travel using different airlines on the same journey.
 For example, Paris to London using Air France and London to Paris using British Airways.